![]() |

 belonged to Roland.

-This is what the girl meant when she asked me if I wanted to
+The girl meant this when she asked me if I wanted to

-know about what the adults were doing in the house.
+know what the adults were doing in the house.
 They were praying for

 strength so that they would be able to perform the ritual exorcism that would